mjkpolo/amd-lab-notes/hipify/README.md

 #### General tips

-- Starting the port on a Nvidia GPU is often the easiest approach since you can incrementally port pieces of the code to HIP while leaving the rest in CUDA.
-Recall that on Nvidia GPUs, HIP is just a thin layer over CUDA, so the two code types can interoperate on *nvcc* platforms.
+- Starting the port on an NVIDIA GPU is often the easiest approach since you can incrementally port pieces of the code to HIP while leaving the rest in CUDA.
+Recall that on NVIDIA GPUs, HIP is just a thin layer over CUDA, so the two code types can interoperate on *nvcc* platforms.
 Also, the HIP port can be compared with the original CUDA code for function and performance.
-- Once the CUDA code is ported to HIP and is running on Nvidia GPUs, compile the HIP code using the HIP compiler on an AMD GPU.
+- Once the CUDA code is ported to HIP and is running on NVIDIA GPUs, compile the HIP code using the HIP compiler on an AMD GPU.

 ### Hipify tools